timescale/timescaledb-ruby/README.md

 ## Schema Dumper

-If you're using the gem with Rails and you want to dump the schema to a file, The schema dumper will include:
+If you're using the gem with Rails and you want to dump the schema to a file, the schema dumper will include:

 * hypertables configuration
 * compression settings